pelayoarbues/quartz/content/notes/Office hours.md

 Initially, I wasn't certain if anyone would be interested in speaking with me.
 However, to my surprise, within a few minutes, I received over 20 requests from people who wished to speak with me.

 <blockquote class="twitter-tweet"><p lang="es" dir="ltr">Hoy he hecho una videollamada con un aspirante a datascientist que quería mi opinión sobre cómo continuar su formación y qué tipo de proyectos se hacen en la industria.
 Estoy planteándome dedicar una hora a la semana para este tipo de charlas.
 Os interesaría? <a href="https://t.co/5RHnOM8Ywg">pic.twitter.com/5RHnOM8Ywg</a></p>&mdash; Pelayo Arbués (@pelayoarbues) <a href="https://twitter.com/pelayoarbues/status/1272618802073780226?ref_src=twsrc%5Etfw">June 15, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Since then, up until March 2024, I've had over 80 conversations with people I've never met.
+Since then, up until September 2024, I've had over 90 conversations with people I've never met.
 Most of these individuals wished to discuss one of the following topics:

 - Career advice: [What to study to become a data professional](writing/Data%20Science%20Fundamentals.md), the data roles market, [how to build a strategy to land your first data job](notes/Buscas%20tu%20primer%20empleo%20de%20Ciencia%20de%20Datos.md) , recommendations about companies/sectors, moving to management from a technical role...

+- Dataholic Anonymous meetings with individuals who have a similar level of experience.
+It's great to share pain points and challenges with others.
+It's quite a relief to realize that you're not the only one experiencing certain issues and to feel understood by a peer.

 - Team management: [The difficulties of expanding a team](notes/Como%20contratar%20DS%20y%20no%20desesperar%20en%20el%20intento.md), explaining the ROI to the board, selecting battles to fight, and more.

 - Data product management: [How to uncover opportunities](notes/Make'em%20talk%20with%20prototypes.md), [working with other roles](notes/Data%20teamwork%20as%20a%20transport%20service.md), [managing data projects](notes/Agile%20for%20Data%20Science.md), and more.

 - Data strategy: Advice on establishing or expanding a data team, when to hire the first data scientist, how to locate data scientists, selecting which projects to work on, and more.

-- Dataholic Anonymous meetings with individuals who have a similar level of experience.
-It's great to share pain points and challenges with others.
-It's quite a relief to realize that you're not the only one experiencing certain issues and to feel understood by a peer.

 Things I do not offer: